mweagle/Sparta/content/docs/eventsources/ses/index.md

 We've been asked to write a lambda function that logs inbound messages, including the metadata associated with the message body itself.

 There is also an additional requirement to support [immutable infrastructure](http://radar.oreilly.com/2015/06/an-introduction-to-immutable-infrastructure.html), so our service needs to manage the S3 bucket to which message bodies should be stored.
-Our service cannot rely on an external S3 bucket that has been precreated.
+Our service cannot rely on a pre-existing S3 bucket.
+The infrastructure (and associated security policies) together with the application logic is coupled.

 ## <a href="{{< relref "#gettingStarted" >}}">Getting Started</a>

 We'll start with an empty lambda function and build up the needed functionality.

 {{< highlight go >}}
 func echoSESEvent(event *json.RawMessage,
   context *sparta.LambdaContext,
   w http.ResponseWriter,